BillRaymond/cambermast-website/_posts/2021-02-18-podcast-footer.md

 ### Call for speakers and sponsorship

-If you or someone you know would like to be a guest on the podcast, please contact our executive producer, [Reama Dagasan](mailto:reama.dagasan@cambermast.com "Reama Dagasan").
+If you or someone you would like to be a guest or sponsor, please contact our executive producer, [Reama Dagasan](mailto:reama.dagasan@cambermast.com "Reama Dagasan").